CISteefel/CrunchTope/README.md

     $(ONEAPI_ROOT)\mpi\latest\lib
     ..\

-For fully optimized production code, be sure to configure PETSc with "--with-debugging=0" and make sure the CrunchTope Makefile includes the -O3 flag for maximum optimization.
+For fully optimized production code, be sure to configure PETSc with "--with-debugging=0" and make sure the CrunchTope Makefile includes the -O3 flag for maximum optimization (this is for Linux or Mac).

     FFLAGS  = -w -O3 -ffpe-trap=invalid,overflow,zero